theandrew61/Starman/README.md

 *   Super Paper Mario

 ## Installation
-1. Download the mod from (https://www.gta5-mods.com/scripts/starman-invincibility)[5Mods/GTA5 Mods]
+1. Download the mod from [5Mods](https://www.gta5-mods.com/scripts/starman-invincibility)
 2. Make sure you have the latest versions of
     *   ScriptHookV
     *   ScriptHookVDotNet
     *   NativeUI
     *   NAudio is included
-3. Extract the .dll file and the _starman_ folder to the _scripts_ folder in the GTA V folder.
-If the _scripts_ folder does not exist, create it.
-The _starman_ folder must be properly extracted and contain its 17 files.
+3. Extract the .dll file and the *starman* folder to the *scripts* folder in the GTA V folder.
+If the *scripts* folder does not exist, create it.
+The *starman* folder must be properly extracted and contain its 17 files.
 4. Run the game or push Insert if the game is already running.
 Have fun!

 ## Building